c-jefferys/simple-text-art/README.md

 # Text Art
 This program allows you to draw, edit, load, and save ASCII art in a canvas in the terminal.

+## DISCLAIMER
+**This program is only compatible with Windows machines since it utilizes Windows-specific header files.**

 ## NOTE
 ***The SavedFiles folder is necessary for loading and saving text art.
 The folder already has some art included, which can be loaded into the canvas and freely edited.***